También puedes leer este artículo en:Español

 Kobayashi-san Chi no Maid Dragon (Miss Kobayashi's Dragon Maid) has been a fun cute-dragons-doing-cute-things anime for several years.
 In the newest addition, Miss Kobayashi's Dragon Maid S, there is even more to love.
 This slice-of-life title comes with a slice of silly, and we thought about that as we put this list together.

 Today's list is an update from a few years back.
-Things that we looked for this time around were anime with other monster types of characters adapting to life in the real world, themes of caring for those close to you, and the comedy that is present all through Miss Kobayashi's Dragon Maid.
+Things that we looked for this time around were anime with other monster characters adapting to life in the human world, themes of caring for those close to you, and the comedy that is present all through Miss Kobayashi's Dragon Maid.
 Without delay, here are six anime that you will enjoy if you already like Miss Kobayashi's Dragon Maid!

 Similar Anime to Kobayashi-san Chi no Maid Dragon / Similar Anime Miss Kobayashi's Dragon Maid